How Important is Bloodwork for My Pet?

 Monitoring Bloodwork with Chronic Medication Use

 Many medications are metabolized through certain organs and we would like to make sure we are not straining any of these while on medication; For example, an older dog with signs of arthritis may be prescribed a Non-Steroidal Anti-Inflammatory Drug (NSAIDs) to help with pain and inflammation.
 These drugs are metabolized through the liver and can affect the kidneys—we check the function of these organs regularly with arthritic pets on NSAIDs.
-Bloodwork and also ensure that the correct dosage of long-term medications such as Phenobarb and Thyroid.
+Bloodwork also ensures that the correct dosage of long-term medications such as phenobarbital and thyroid medications.

 If questions please don’t hesitate to contact us at 785-841-3131